Exploring Zion National Park

 The main entrance to Zion National Park is in Springdale, Utah.
 Right next to the entrance is a parking lot (free), the main Zion Visitor Center, a gift store, and the Zion Canyon Wilderness Desk (where permits are picked up).
 If the parking lot is full, there are backup lots in nearby Springdale, but these secondary lots will not be free.

-The majority of the year, there is a free Zion Canyon Shuttle that runs from the Visitor Center down the main stretch of the trailheads to the Temple of Sinawava (where the Riverside Walk and Zion Narrows trails start).
-The park website states the shuttles run from April to November, but they are going to run whenever there are crowds and no parking is available at the trailheads.
-I saw them running in the first week of March 2023.
-Be prepared to use the shuttle.
-There are 9 shuttle stops.
-It’s really to use from the Visitor Center to the trailhead.
+The shuttle is really easy to use from the Visitor Center to each trailhead.
 The bus will stop at every trailhead.
-It gets more difficult on the return trip.
-If the bus is full (and these buses get packed) it won’t stop to pick up anyone else on the way back.
-This makes it really difficult to get back to the Visitor Center from Emerald Pools or Sand Bench Trail if you are hiking towards the end of the day when the shuttle is ending.
+It does get more difficult on the return trip.
+If the bus is full (and these buses get packed), it won’t stop to pick up anyone else on the way back.
+This makes it really tricky to get back to the Visitor Center from Emerald Pools or Sand Bench Trail if you are hiking towards the end of the day when the shuttle is ending soon and everyone needs to get out of the park.
 I would hike those trails early in the day to ensure an easy shuttle ride back.
+Save some of the trails that take off from the Visitor Center parking lot (like Pa’rus and Watchman Overlook) for the end of the day.

-5 - Watchman Overlook (moderate), 6 - Pa’rus (easy)
+Map of the main entrance to Zion National Park near Springdale, Utah - 5 - Watchman Overlook (moderate), 6 - Pa’rus (easy)

 5 - Watchman Overlook